Tsum Valley Trek

 Day 10Nile – Mu Gompa in 3 hours.

-We cross a high plateau now and skirt around the ridge of the lateral moraine.
-From Nile the trail gradually ascends to Mu gumba, the largest monastery in the region.
-Mu Gumba is located at the highest and farthest point in the Tsum valley.
-Mu Gumba was established in 1895 AD and is situated at an altitude of 3510m.
-The monastery houses religious books, including Kangyur, a life sized statue of Avalokiteshwara, and images of Guru Padmasambhava and Tara.
-3,700m.
+And here we cross a high plateau in the Tsum valley trekking, and go over the ridge of the lateral moraine.
+At Nile, the road then gradually ascends to the largest monastery in the locality, Mu Gumba.
+Mu Gumba is located in the extreme and the most elevated spot in the Tsum Valley.
+It ranges at an altitude of 3510m, established in 1895 AD.
+It houses some religious books, and among them, one is the Kangyur.
+It is a life-sized statue of Avalokiteshwara, and the images of Guru Padmasambhava and Tara.
+3,700 m.

 Day 11Mu Gompa – Rachen Gompa